AC Circuit Board Fuse Keeps Blowing (What to Do)

 All the power in your home runs through an electrical panel that contains the main breaker and all the circuit breakers.

 The air conditioner switch should be a double pole breaker with a high amperage.
-This will trip when the unit overloads the circuit, typically by attempting to draw more power than the wires are rated for.
+This will trip when the unit has an overload in the circuits, typically by attempting to draw more power than the wires are rated for.

 The AC circuit board fuse is located inside the HVAC unit itself and is meant to protect the condenser from being damaged by overheating.